andrewt0301/hse-acos-course/docs/software/ejudge/update.md

 To add a _new task_, check the configurations of previous years and copy from there.
 Replace all dates with relevant ones.

+Push the file to GitHub (it is suggested to submit the changes as a Pull Request).

 Connect to Ejudge server via SSH:
 ```bash
 ssh login@ipaddress -p22